 To apply for an ESTA, you must use the following process:

 - Receive Your Travel Authorization.

-There are three possible responses to your electronic travel authorization application:
+There are three possible answers to your electronic Travel Authorization application:

 - Authorization Approved.

 - Authorization Pending.

 The cost of application on this website is comprised of two parts:

 - US government fee.
 All applications requesting an electronic travel authorization are charged 4 USD for the processing and 10 USD if your application is approved.